llucifer97/Pose-analysis-of-art/README.md

 This is my [Google Summer of Code 2019](https://summerofcode.withgoogle.com/projects/#4647330802827264) Project with [Red Hen Lab](http://www.redhenlab.org/).

 The goal of this project is to extract and analyze the Body   ​ Gesture and   ​ Pose of the people,   artwork, and sculptures of the medieval period.
 Interpreted the scenes depicted in the paintings.
-Along with that,   I will also analyze    ​ .the           ​ emotion   depicted   in   the   images.
+For doing so we will be building a annotator tool,which can correct and save the manually  corrected json file.
 Project Mentors: [Peter Bell](https://uni-erlangen.academia.edu/PeterBell), [Leonardo Impett](http://www.biblhertz.it/en/institute/staff/staffdatabase/staff-details/ma-leonardo-impett/).

 ### Goals
-*Week 1 - 4*
 - [x] Gesture annotator app
   - [x] Generate the keypoints from openpose in json format
   - [x] Design a Gesture annotator tool